babel/babel-preset-env/README.md

 Defaults to `[]`
 An array of plugins to always exclude/remove.
-The possible options are the same as for the `includes` option.
+The possible options are the same as the `includes` option.

 Useful for "blacklisting" a transform like `transform-regenerator` if you don't use generators and don't want to include `regeneratorRuntime` (when using `useBuiltIns`) or for using another plugin like [fast-async](https://github.com/MatAtBread/fast-async) instead of `async-to-gen`(http://babeljs.io/docs/plugins/transform-async-generator-functions/).